 Ordinary Members can make a bid to host the World Congress.
 All bids are reviewed and voted upon by the General Assembly.
 The Ordinary member hosting The World Congress has full responsibility of the management of the World Congress.
 The organisers cooperate closely with the WFD Board and Secretariat in all aspects of the organising of the World Congress and follow the Organising Guidelines.

-The call for bids for the 2023 World Congress will be opened in July 2018 with the deadline to apply set for 31 December 2018
+he call for bids for the 2027 World Congress will be opened in July 2022 with the deadline to apply set for 31 December 2022

 The International Conferences of the WFD are organised by Ordinary, Associate or International Members.
 The Conferences are held in the odd years between the Congresses and General Assembly.
 The host member has full financial responsibility in hosting the WFD Conference.

-The call for bids for the 2021 Conference will be opened in summer 2018, deadline for submitting the application is 31 December 2018.
-The announcement of the next host will be made in spring 2019.
+The call for bids for the 2025 Conference will be opened in June 2022, the deadline for submitting the application is 31 December 2022.
+The announcement of the next host will be made in April 2023.